maxnd/mxMarkEdit/README.md

 #### Version 1.3.4

-- During presentations, the links to pictures shows them.
+- During presentations, if it's highlighted a link to a picture, this picture is shown.
-- The shortcut `Meta + Opt + C` now allows to copies more citations divided in different paragraphs.
+- The shortcut `Meta + Opt + C` now allows to copy more citations divided in different paragraphs.
-- The title of the citations is not italicized by default any more (citations of article don't require that), but the shortcut `Meta + Opt + C` adds the italics markers to the titles if they don't begin and and with quotation marks.
+- The title of the citations is not italicized by default any more (citations of article don't require that), but the shortcut `Meta + Opt + C` adds the italics markers to the titles if they don't begin and end with quotation marks.
 - Improved the bibliography compilation.
 - Bugs fixing: the footnote numbering could not work as expected.
+- Minor improvements.

 #### Version 1.3.3